 Font and Colors

-For a solid logo, the authors chose an equally solid typeface – Verkehr Std Bold, thin, elongated, graceful.
+The authors chose an equally solid typeface for a solid logo, Verkehr Std Bold, thin, elongated, and graceful.
 Its developer is designer Mott Jordan.
 ITC first published the font.
-There is a free and almost complete counterpart called Denk One, created by Sorkin Typ.
-In the early version, the inscription in the emblem was curly, with long pointed legs.
+There is a free, near-complete counterpart called Denk One, created by Sorkin Typ.
+In the early version, the inscription on the emblem was curly, with long, pointed legs.
 Her business style appeared in 1903.

-The color palette is so diverse that it is difficult to call it a corporate one – it changed with every redesign.
-But most often, they used yellow, cobalt, blue, emerald, black (in the initial versions of the logo), red, metallic, white, blue with a gradient (in later versions of the logo).
+The color palette is so diverse that it is difficult to call it corporate, as it changes with every redesign.
+But they often used yellow, cobalt blue, emerald green, black (in the initial logo versions), red, metallic, white, and blue with a gradient (later versions).

 What does the FIAT logo mean?